Axway/streams-open-docs/content/en/docs/install/helm-parameters-reference.md

 linkTitle: Helm parameters reference
 weight: 20
 date: 2021-02-18
-description: Use the following parameters to edit your configuration.
+description: Use the following parameters to edit your Streams configuration.
 ---

-This page describe the Helm parameters that you can change to customize your configuration.
+Description of the Helm parameters that you can change to customize your Streams configuration.

 ## MariaDB parameters